With holiday season upon us, we look at some of the best credit cards to take abroad with you this year.

 2. Saga Platinum

 The Saga Platinum credit card is available to people aged 50 and over.

-As well as offering 0 per cent on foreign currency fees, cardholders can also get 0 per cent on purchases and balance transfers for the first 9 months.
+As well as offering 0% on foreign currency fees, cardholders can also get 0% on purchases and balance transfers for the first nine months.

 With the Halifax Clarity credit card, like many travel cards, there is no foreign exchange fee to pay when making purchases abroad.